akayiz/akayiz/README.md

 ## Hello there, I'm Ahmed Khaled - aka Akayiz (I'm currently majoring in CS) 👋

-- 🌱 I’m currently learning as much as I can

 ### Connect with me:
 <div align="left">
   <a href="https://www.linkedin.com/in/akayiz/" target="_blank">